Lower bound of the expressibility of ansatzes for Variational Quantum Algorithms: Results

 \subsection{Presence of a lower bound}

-\cite{originalpaper} presents an upper bound of the expressibility of an ansatz.
+An analytical upper bound of the expressibility of an ansatz was presented in \cite{originalpaper} .
 It relates the expressibility of an ansatz to the complexity of the hypothesis space of the same.
 They use the covering number of the hypothesis space as a measure of the complexity.
 For $0<\epsilon\leq 1/10$, the covering number of the hypothesis space $\mathcal{H}$ is upper bounded by:

 where $|\cdot|$ is the norm for the hypothesis space.
 It can be seen that the complexity of the hypothesis space (thus the expressibility of the ansatz used) depends on the type of gates (as directed by the parameter $k$) that we used to build said ansatz.
+We followed a similar procedure as \cite{originalpaper} to get the lower bound to the covering number of the hypothesis space $\mathcal{H}$.

+The detailed derivation of the lower bound is provided in Appendix \ref{sec:Appendix}.
+Together with the upper bound, one can write the following inequality for the covering number of the hypothesis space of an ansatz,

+From Equation~\ref{eq:finalbothbound}, We can characterize an unique property of the expressibility of an ansatz for a variational quantum algorithm by using the covering number of the Hypothesis space of an ansatz as a proxy \cite{originalpaper}.
+This equation implies the particular hypothesis space of an ansatz can only explore a limited region of the solution space, which is both upper and lower bounded, i.e., if the solution of a problem is lesser than the lower bound of the ansatz, the corresponding ansatz will never found the solution.
+This further enforces that construction of a VQA ansatz should be problem-specific.